keatingr/portal/README.md

 - yarn
 - yarn start
-- the front end will then talk to facr back-end
+- the front end will then talk to back-end